 The Mid-Autumn Festival is on the full moon day of fifteenth day of the eighth lunar month, so the festival is also called Moon Festival and all the celebration activities are related to the moon, such as appreciating the moon, worshipping the moon, praying to the moon for good luck and good marriage, etc.

 6. The full moon does not always appear on the Mid-Autumn night.

-According to the law of astronomy, the new moon is always on the first day of a lunar month, but it may appear in the early morning or in the evening of the first day.
-And the time from the new moon to the full moon is shorter than 15 days.
-If the new moon is in the early time of the first day, then the full moon will appear on 15th day or even 14th day.
+According to the laws of astronomy, the new moon is always on the first day of a lunar month, but it may appear in the early morning or in the evening of the first day.
+The time span from the new moon to the full moon is shorter than 15 days.
+So, if the new moon is in the early hours of the first day, then the full moon will appear on 15th day or even 14th day.
 If the new moon appears late, you will see the full moon in the sixteenth day, sometimes even in the seventeenth day.